 When you have to leave your puppy

 Obviously, at times you will not be at home and therefore unable to watch your puppy.
 When this does occur, it is most effective to keep puppies in a small area, such as a pen or a crate.
 Puppies naturally don’t ‘go’ in the same area that they rest or sleep.
 Therefore, confining a puppy to a smaller area where they have a bed and enough room to comfortably stand and lie down will encourage puppies to wait until they are able to go outdoors.
 When used correctly, crates can be very beneficial in training puppies and a puppy will often quickly adapt to viewing a crate as a type of den or sleeping area.
-If you prefer to not utilize a crate for house training, small pens or baby gates can be used to block off areas such as the laundry room.
+If you prefer to not utilize a crate for house training, small pens or dog-proof baby gates can be used to block off areas such as the laundry room or family room.
 Most importantly, make sure as soon as you arrive home you promptly take your puppy outdoors, and follow the steps previously outlined to establish a routine.
 Remember: young puppies cannot be expected to hold their bladder for more than a couple hours at a time (at most!) so if you are going to be away from home for a long period, consider arranging for a neighbor or pet sitter to come and take your puppy out.

 Another option for puppies that will be indoors for longer periods of time is paper training.
 Paper training can be an effective way to teach puppies to go indoors while still preventing accidents.
 Using newspapers, or specially designed puppy pads can be used to teach your puppy paper training indoors.
 Keep in mind that simultaneously training your puppy to use papers and go outdoors can become confusing, and will require extra time and patience for success.